NU - Nursing (NU)

 NU 806.
 DNP IV: Project Evaluation.
 (3 Credits)

 The learner places emphasis on the evaluation, synthesis, and critique of the DNP synthesis project.
 The project outcomes should support quality clinical or organizational practices.
 This course concludes with the final paper and presentation to the chosen DNP committee, faculty, and peers.
 Additionally, the e-portfolio should show reflection and evaluation of achievement of the DNP competencies.
 This course may include practicum hours.
+The required on-campus intensive will take place during this course.
 Prerequisites: NU 704, NU 800, NU 802, NU 804.
 (Summer)

 Course Fees: $100